praveenpuglia/shadow-dom-in-depth/README.md

 ### What if I add two unnamed slots?

 Woah! 😲
-Actually, we can have multiple unnamed slots or even named slots but they are essentially useless.
-The light DOM elements will go into the first slots they match.
-So in the case above...
+Actually, we can have duplicate unnamed or named slots but they are essentially ignored, since light DOM elements will go into the first slot they match.

 ```html
 <custom-picture>